-Our staff consists of undergraduate and graduate students, teachers and professionals with backgrounds in the fields of education, counseling, school psychology, speech-language pathology and similar fields that serve exceptional children.
+Our leadership team has over 60 combined seasons at Camp Sequoia.
+We are very proud of the community we bring together each summer to empower our campers.
+This team consists of undergraduate and graduate students, teachers and professionals with backgrounds in the fields of education, counseling, school psychology, speech-language pathology and similar fields that serve exceptional children.
 Our staff are the key to creating a fantastic summer for our campers.
 Our ratio of staff to campers is 2:5.
 All members of our staff have demonstrated the level of emotional maturity, flexibility, and creativity which we believe is necessary to ensure each camper’s success.

 I cannot thank the Sequoia staff enough for their hard work and dedication to helping their campers.
 Brian and the Sequoia leadership do a great job of communicating and working with parents.Terry, Senior Camper Parent from VA

 Brian has over two decades of camp leadership experience working with exceptional populations focusing on social, life and transition skills curricula.
 Brian holds a Master’s degree in inquiry-based education.